atonizzo/seatalk_wifi/README.md

 The web page also lists the SeaTalk sentences that are supported by the bridge.

-### Serial Port and Telnet Logger
+### Telnet Logger
-The software outputs a pretty print of each sentence processed to a serial port or/and to a telnet port.
-The information output is not the actual NMEA data but rather descriptive information of each Seatalk command in the order that it was processed.
+The software runs a Telnet server that outputs a pretty print of all the commands received, exactly the same information that can be output on the serial port.
+This is not the actual NMEA data but rather descriptive information of each Seatalk command in the order that it was processed.

-### Activity LED
-The activity LED lights up for 100 milliseconds each time the software is in the ```SM_STATE_SEND``` state.
-This state is used to send This is useful in quickly determining if messages are being processed without connecting either a serial port cable or using the tenelt logger.

 ## Further Developmnent
 The board can be improved in a number of ways.